Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/CWAP/Fz3r0_-_Hacia-la-cima-del-CWAP/MAC-Operations/MAC-Operations_-_Power-Management.md

 **Null Data Frame** VS **QoS Null Data Frame**:

-- ⭕ Null Data Frames are special Wi-Fi frames that contain no data payload.
+- ⭕ `Null Data Frames` are special Wi-Fi frames that contain no data payload.
 They are primarily used for signaling purposes, particularly in Power Save mode.
 A device sends a Null Data Frame to inform the access point (AP) about its power management status. <br><br>
-- ⭕ QoS Null Data Frames are similar to standard Null Data Frames but **include additional fields for Quality of Service (QoS) control**, which helps manage the prioritization of traffic in the network. <br><br>
+- ⭕ `QoS Null Data Frames` are similar to standard Null Data Frames but **include additional fields for Quality of Service (QoS) control**, which helps manage the prioritization of traffic in the network.

 ### 🦈 Wireshark Filters: `Power Management` > `Null Data Frame` & `QoS Null Data Frame`